theZalmanian/Winter2023-CPW219-E-CommerceSite/.github/ISSUE_TEMPLATE/brief-feature-description.md

 ---
-name: Brief feature description
+name: Basic Enhancement Issue
-about: Describe the feature further
+about: Use when adding a new feature or enhancing the site
 title: ''
 labels: enhancement
 assignees: theZalmanian